NitishPuri/MLNDCapstone/capstone_report.md

 various domains ranging from robot perception to medical image analysis and the results obtained and models created are transferable to these domains as well.

 The challenge is organized by [Carvana](https://www.carvana.com/).
 An interesting part of their innovation is a custom rotating photo studio that automatically captures and processes 16 standard images of each vehicle in their inventory.
 While they capture high quality photos, bright reflections and cars with similar colors as the background cause automation errors, which requires a skilled photo editor to fix.
-In this project we are going to develop an algorithm that automatically removes the photo studio background.
+In this project I am going to develop an algorithm that automatically removes the photo studio background.
 This will allow Carvana to superimpose cars on a variety of backgrounds.
-We will be analyzing a dataset of photos, covering different vehicles with a wide variety of year, make and model combinations.
+I will be analyzing a dataset of photos, covering different vehicles with a wide variety of year, make and model combinations.
 ![problem](images/carvana_graphics.png)

 ### Problem Statement